DimaKudosh/pydfs-lineup-optimizer/docs/usage.rst

 Example of base usage
 ---------------------

-Below is an full example of how **pydfs-lineup-optimizer** can be used to generate optimal lineups.
+Below is a full example of how **pydfs-lineup-optimizer** can be used to generate optimal lineups.

 .. code-block:: python

-    optimizer = LineupOptimizer(settings.YahooBasketballSettings)
+    optimizer = get_optimizer(Site.YAHOO, Sport.BASKETBALL)
     optimizer.load_players_from_CSV("yahoo-NBA.csv")
     for lineup in optimizer.optimize(n=10):
         print(lineup)
-        print(lineup.lineup)  # list of players
+        print(lineup.players)  # list of players
         print(lineup.fantasy_points_projection)
         print(lineup.salary_costs)